-A feature introduced in the new design is sample rotation, where dwellings remain in the sample for 4 consecutive quarters, and each quarter 25% of the sample consists of birth dwellings in the sample for the first time, and 75% of the sample are retained dwellings - that is dwellings already sampled from the previous quarters.
+A feature re-introduced in the new design is sample rotation, as this feature was previously used since 2017 and stopped in the second quarter of 2020 when changing the method of data collection to computer-assisted telephone interviews (CATI).
+Sample rotation means that dwellings remain in the sample for 4 consecutive quarters, and each quarter 25% of the sample consists of birth dwellings in the sample for the first time, and 75% of the sample are retained dwellings - that is dwellings already sampled from the previous quarters.